rlauer6/doc-converter/README.md

 # README

-This the README file for the `doc-converter` project.
+This is the README file for the `doc-converter` project.
 The `doc-converter` project implements an HTTP service, architected to run in the Amazon AWS envrironment, for among other things, converting .xls[x] and .doc[x] documents to PDF.
 This project will produce two